-Participate in industry groups.
+- Participate in industry groups.
 You will find others who share your challenges.
 These are environments where you can share information and learn.
-Many of these groups are no charge options with low pressure.
+Many of these groups are free to join.

-Use Google.
+- Use Google.
 Search for “Cloud ERP”, “Accounting Solutions”, “inventory control applications”, “Manufacturing” or whatever applies to your business problem.
-Whatever you can think to call your need, someone has written about it and posted it online.
-Take advantage of more free advice.

-Growth Potential- ensure the software you are evaluating is using the latest technology.
-You are about to make a big investment and don’t want to invest in outdated technology.
+- Evaluate the Growth Potential- ensure the software you are evaluating is using the latest technology.
+You are about to make a big investment.
 Technology changes so quickly that buying old technology doesn’t make sense, even if it saves you money.
-Some vendors are coming up with “new products” that are really old products, with a facelift i.e. newer versions with different bells and whistles.
+Some vendors are coming up with “new products” that are really old products with a facelift.
 Be aware of this.
 Ask the hard questions to get the facts.

 - Select 3 or 4 software solutions to evaluate.
 Only with choices can you make a reasonable decision.
 You can often save substantial money when you compare solutions.

 - Spend the time to test the software and make sure it will work for you.
-Have the end users try to use the solution.
+Have your staff try to use the solution.
 Bring any challenges to the software provider.
 Find a resolution before you buy.

 - Don’t be afraid to ask for demos and guidance from the vendor.
-Customer success and presales organizations exist in many companies.
+Customer success and presales resources exist in many companies.
 The goal is to ensure customers effectively use the solutions.

 - Check the reviews for the products you are evaluating.
 Most people will take the time to review when they are not happy with a solution.
 Less will review when they are happy.
 Make a balanced decision.

-- How will it interact with other software you current use?
+- Determine how will it interact with other software you currently use.

 - Remember to ask about the hidden value.
 After purchase service and training are serious differentiators that can easily be overlooked.